Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 17. How is lung compliance determined?

-It can be determined by the change in volume divided by the change in pressure.
+Lung compliance is determined by dividing the change in lung volume by the change in pressure.

 18. What is a tension pneumothorax?